DevOfficial-Client/MiniFeather-Client/README.md

 Found a bug or unexpected behavior?

-Please report it through the GitHub repository and include as much useful information as possible.
+Please report it through the GitHub repository and include useful information such as:

-Useful information includes:

 - What happened
 - What you expected to happen